amikos-tech/chroma-cookbook/docs/strategies/systemd-service.md

 WantedBy = multi-user.target
 ```

-Replace `/home/admin/chroma` with the path to your docker compose is.
+Replace `WorkingDirectory` with the path to your docker compose is.
 You may also need to replace `/usr/bin/docker`
 with the path to your docker binary.

 Loading, enabling and starting the service: